blindsidenetworks/scalelite/README.md

 This command will print out the ID of the newly created server, and `OK` if it was successful.
 Note that servers are added in the disabled state; see "Enable a server" below to enable it.

+Note: Be sure if you don't have space between url, secret and loadMultipler value and comma.
+It can be cause "rake aborted!" error.

 ### Remove a server

 ```sh